Total Film

-Total Film is a British film magazine published 13 times a year (published monthly and a summer issue is added every year since issue 91, 2004, which is published between July and August issue) by Future Publishing.
-The magazine was launched in 1997 and offers a cinema, DVD and Blu-ray news, reviews, and features.
-Total Film is available both in print and interactive iPad editions.
+Total Film was a British film magazine published 13 times a year (published monthly with a summer issue added, between the July and August issues, every year since issue 91, 2004) by Future Publishing.
+The magazine was launched in 1997 and offered cinema, DVD and Blu-ray news, reviews, and features.
+Total Film was available both in print and interactive iPad editions.

-In 2014, it was announced online that Total Film would be merging into GamesRadar+, alongside SFX, Edge and Computer and Video Games.
+In 2014, it was announced online that Total Film would be merging into GamesRadar+, alongside SFX, Edge, and Computer and Video Games.

+In October 2024, Future announced that the publication of Total Film would be ending on issue 356, with the publication joining All About Space, Total 911 and 3D World as titles axed by the company at the same time.

 Features

-Each month, Total Film provides a range of features, from spotlight interviews with actors and directors to the making of on-set pieces for new and future releases.
-Each issue always includes the "Total Film Interview", which is a six-page in-depth chat with an actor or director, along with a critique of their body of work.
+Each month, Total Film provided a range of features, from spotlight interviews with actors and directors to the making of on-set pieces for new and future releases.
+Each issue always included the "Total Film Interview", which was a six-page in-depth chat with an actor or director, along with a critique of their body of work.